icon-bg

 PRTG Network Monitor

-This PRTG software component, compatible with Windows devices, is designed for network monitoring.
+PRTG is a Windows-compatible network monitoring solution.
 It’s not free (unless you count its 30-day trial period).
-This software can be used not only to scan devices that are currently connected to the LAN, but also serve as an excellent assistant in detecting attacks.
+This software can be used not only to scan devices currently connected to the LAN, but also to help detect attacks.

-PRTG's most useful network services include packet inspection, analyzing and storing statistical data into the database, viewing the network map in real time (you can also get historical information about network behavior), collecting technical parameters about devices, as well as analyzing the degree of load on network equipment.
-For the record, it’s very convenient to use: first of all, thanks to an intuitive user interface, which can be opened using any browser.
-If necessary, the system administrator can also access the application remotely via a web server.
+PRTG's most useful network services include packet inspection, analyzing and storing statistical data in a database, viewing the network map in real time (you can also get historical information about network behavior), collecting device metrics, as well as analyzing the load on network equipment.
+It is also very convenient to use: primarily due to its intuitive user interface, which can be opened using any browser.
+If necessary, the system administrator can also access the application remotely via a web interface.

 Pros Cons